-‘Friends’ actor Matthew Perry, who played Chandler Bing, dies at 54: Reports
+‘Friends’ actor Matthew Perry, who played Chandler Bing, dies at 54

 The Canadian actor was found dead in a hot tub at his Los Angeles home.